-We don’t just treat illness.
-We like to prevent it too.
-So we are able to give you advice on things like diet, exercise, healthy living and disease prevention.
-We can do check ups looking for early warning signs, or to give you a clean bill of health!
-If it’s been a while since you last had your blood pressure checked, or those moles looked at (just to name a few of the things we can check for), then there’s no time like the present.
+We don’t just treat illnesses; we like to prevent them too.
+Our GPs are able to give you advice on things like diet, exercise, healthy living and disease prevention in order to help you actively manage your health.
+We can do check ups looking for early warning signs, or even just to give you a clean bill of health.
+If it’s been a while since you last had your blood pressure checked, or those moles looked at, then there’s no time like the present.

 Why a regular GP?